ajrtvo/StrongPasswordGenerator/README.md

 2. Create a New Encryption File: If you want to change your encryption key or start fresh, you can create a new encryption file.
 However, please note that doing so will clear all stored credentials.
 This is a security measure to prevent attackers from gaining access to your data.
 Just delete or move the existing/current encryption file.

 # Managing Credentials
 Once you've set up your encryption file, you can manage your credentials with ease:
-Add New Credential: Use the application to add new credentials for your accounts, services, or websites.
+1. Add New Credential: Use the application to add new credentials for your accounts, services, or websites.
-Retrieve Stored Credentials: Easily access your stored credentials when required.
+2. Retrieve Stored Credentials: Easily access your stored credentials when required.
+3. Delete Credential File: Remove all stored credentials when needed.

 # Generating Strong Passwords
 Creating strong and secure passwords is simple with this application:
 1. Launch the Password Generator: Access the password generation feature within the application.
-2. Customize Your Password
+2. Customize Your Password: <br>
-Define the password length.
+- Define the password length. <br>
-Select letter case option (uppercase and lowercase).
+- Select letter case option (uppercase and lowercase). <br>
-Specify character types (e.g., special characters, numbers).
+- Specify character types (e.g., special characters, numbers). <br>
 3. Generate Your Password: The application will create a strong password based on your preferences.
 You can use this password for your accounts or services.

 # Security